NOIA Network (NOIA) Price Reaches $0.28 on Exchanges

-NOIA Network (CURRENCY:NOIA) traded up 8.9% against the dollar during the one day period ending at 18:00 PM E.T. on June 12th.
-NOIA Network has a market capitalization of $89.37 million and $4.90 million worth of NOIA Network was traded on exchanges in the last 24 hours.
-One NOIA Network coin can now be bought for $0.28 or 0.00001408 BTC on popular cryptocurrency exchanges.
-During the last week, NOIA Network has traded 74% higher against the dollar.
+NOIA Network (CURRENCY:NOIA) traded up 8.9% against the U.S. dollar during the one day period ending at 17:00 PM E.T. on June 19th.
+One NOIA Network coin can now be bought for approximately $0.28 or 0.00001408 BTC on major cryptocurrency exchanges.
+NOIA Network has a market capitalization of $89.37 million and $4.90 million worth of NOIA Network was traded on exchanges in the last day.
+In the last seven days, NOIA Network has traded up 74% against the U.S. dollar.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.